 The SRJC Libraries offer a complete periodicals list online.
 This list tells which periodicals are in any of the collections, and whether they are found in paper or microform format or in one of the online databases.
 Consult the periodicals list also to find out which databases contain a specific periodical title you need or to see a list of periodicals available in a particular subject area.
 Older issues of some of the periodicals are available only in microform format.
 Microfilm and microfiche collections in the Doyle Library are housed just south of the Periodicals Desk area.
 A microform reader/printer is located near the Doyle Library Periodicals Desk.
 Microforms in the Mahoney Library are kept at the Circulation Desk.

-The SRJC Libraries offer students, faculty, and staff free access to over 40 online databases that contain millions of articles from magazines, scholarly journals, newspapers, encyclopedias, statistical sources, and sets of standard reference books that specialize in the subject areas of art, literature, science, and more.
+The SRJC Libraries offer students, faculty, and staff free access to approximately 45 online databases that contain millions of articles from magazines, scholarly journals, newspapers, encyclopedias, statistical sources, and sets of standard reference books that specialize in the subject areas of art, literature, science, and more.
 Use the databases also to identify articles on a particular topic in many of the printed magazines and newspapers subscribed to by the SRJC Libraries.
 SRJC students and staff may use the databases from on campus or off.
 Off-campus use requires a User Name and PIN.

 Looking for good Web sites on a particular topic?
 A collection of Internet resources lists hundreds of Web sites selected for use in answering questions received from SRJC's students and faculty.